Is ADHD Caused By Nutrient Deficiencies?

 We have to remember the heterogeneity and complexity of children.

-This study discusses the impact of Magnesium, Iron, Zinc, Copper and Selenium specifically, and each section ends with some version of "we're not sure".
+This review study discusses the impact of Magnesium, Iron, Zinc, Copper and Selenium specifically, and each section ends with some version of, "we're not sure".

 I think I've explained why their conclusions are so inconclusive.

-The study is not going to give you a definitive treatment solution for your child’s ADHD.
-So don’t look to it for that.
+It's unlikely any nutritional study is going to give you a definitive treatment solution for your child’s ADHD.
+So don’t look for that.

 I don’t expect we’ll ever see a study like that.